About Our Club

 Junior Civitan and Campus Civitan are Civitan’s youth and collegiate programs, respectively.
 These clubs take on innovative service projects, fundraisers for the Civitan International Research Center, and receive valuable leadership training.

 The Civitan Club of Salisbury was chartered more than 100 years ago on August 15th 1922, the 80th club to charter in Civitan International, and we are currently one of the ten largest clubs in the world.
-We are the home club of the 1974 International President MM (Chub) Richards, and 6 past NC West District Governors, including Curtis Montgomery (1976), Wayne Mullis (2000), Frank Goodnight (2011) and Mark Beymer (2016), John Sofley (2019) and Mark Curran (2021).
+We are the home club of the 1974 International President MM (Chub) Richards, and 6 past NC West District Governors, including Curtis Montgomery (1976), Wayne Mullis (2000), Frank Goodnight (2011), Mark Beymer (2016), John Sofley (2019) and Mark Curran (2021).
 Read more about our Club's history here.

 The CIVITAN CREED